-As you know, I’m not exactly the type of person to miss winter.
+I’m not exactly the type of person to miss winter.
 But can I tell you something?

-Filling the kitchen with a fragrance sweet and filled with nostalgia, I’d swear I was walking around a Christmas market where they sell fresh-roasted cinnamon pecans wrapped in paper cones.
+Filling the kitchen with a fragrance that’s sweet and permeated with nostalgia, I’d swear I was walking around a Christmas market, where they sell fresh-roasted cinnamon-flavored nuts wrapped in paper cones.

 Let me tell you: these cookies are that something.

 Becky and I didn’t find our homemade candy canes, but as soon as I got home, I made a batch of these cookies.

 And let me tell you, it was so amazing to be able to warm up in the cozy kitchen with the oven cranked up, a welcome respite from the cold.

 The recipe came to me quickly, in part because I had the ingredients on hand and because, since they’re slice and bake icebox cookies, I figured they’d hold up well in shipping.
 I was planning a package for my friend Jarrelle.